 In 1931 the city and two railroads teamed up to build four underpasses.
-Eighty-two years later the two railroads—Texas & Pacific and Missouri-Kansas-Texas—are gone.
+Eighty-plus years later the two railroads—Texas & Pacific and Missouri-Kansas-Texas—are gone.
 But the four underpasses remain.
 And they remain handsome structures.

 I give you exhibit B: The Jennings Avenue underpass runs beneath the wide swath of tracks just south of downtown.
 Inset shows the Texas & Pacific “brand” in the upper-left corner of each side of the underpass.